lukyuxuan0928/url-shortener-app/README.md

   $ rails s
 ```

-This arranges to skip the pg gem for PostgreSQL in development and use SQLite for development and testing.
+This arranges to skip the pg gem for PostgreSQL in development and use SQLite3 for development and testing.

 ```
   $ bundle install --without production